Rockergmail/validate-multi.js/README.md

 # validate-multi.js

-Lightweight JavaScript form validation library with multi languages and themes.
+JavaScript form validation library with multi languages and themes.
 And `validate.js` is original from https://github.com/rickharrison/validate.js

 ## Features